universal-ctags/ctags/docs/optlib.rst

 ``--langdef=<LANG>`` and ``--regex-<LANG>``.
 These options are
 powerful and make ctags popular for programmers.

-Universal-ctags extends this idea; we have added new options for defining a parser, and have extended existing options.
-Defining a new parser with the options is more than "customizing" in Universal-ctags.
+Universal Ctags extends this idea; we have added new options for defining a parser, and have extended existing options.
+Defining a new parser with the options is more than "customizing" in Universal Ctags.

 To make easier the maintenance a parser defined using the options, you can put each language parser in a different options file.
-Universal-ctags doesn't preload a single file.
-Instead, Universal-ctags loads all the files having the :file:`.ctags` extension under the previously specified directories.
+Universal Ctags doesn't preload a single file.
+Instead, Universal Ctags loads all the files having the :file:`.ctags` extension under the previously specified directories.
 If you have multiple parser definitions, put them in different files.

 Avoiding option incompatibility issues ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-The Universal-ctags options are different from those of Exuberant-ctags, therefore Universal-ctags doesn't load any of the files Exuberant-ctags loads at start-up.
-Otherwise there would be incompatibility issues if Exuberant-ctags loaded an option file that used a newly introduced option in Universal-ctags, and vice versa.
+The Universal Ctags options are different from those of Exuberant-ctags, therefore Universal Ctags doesn't load any of the files Exuberant-ctags loads at start-up.
+Otherwise there would be incompatibility issues if Exuberant-ctags loaded an option file that used a newly introduced option in Universal Ctags, and vice versa.

 No system wide configuration ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-To make the preload path list short and because it was rarely ever used, Universal-ctags does not load any option files for system wide configuration.
+To make the preload path list short and because it was rarely ever used, Universal Ctags does not load any option files for system wide configuration.
 (i.e., no :file:`/etc/ctags.d`)

 Using :file:`.ctags` for the file extension